Harpo3/archsimian/README.md

 The default name MM4 gives you is “New playlist.m3u,” but you can save it as the name of the playlist you are modifying.
 After you revise the playlist in ArchSimian, it will place it in the folder where you placed the MM4 exported playlist.
 You can then import it back into MM4 using the ImportM3U plugin and update the playlist in MM4.

-When you have added tracks from ArchSimian, you can export your playlist to the Windows shared directory as a Windows-compatible playlist.
+When you have added tracks from ArchSimian, you can simply save your playlist to the Windows shared directory as a Windows-compatible playlist.
 You can then import it back into MM4 for use in Windows and your mobile device if you have the MM app.